JulianaMancera/RTS-Prototype/README.md

-# Dynamic RTS in Game Development
+# Dynamic RTS in Game Development Using Efficient Pathfinding and Collision Avoidance